A Definition and a Test for Human-Level Artificial Intelligence: Abstract

 \section{Abstract}

-Despite recent advances in many application-specific domains, we do not know how to build a human-level artificial intelligence (HLAI).
-We conjecture that learning from others' experience with the language is the essential characteristic that differentiates human intelligence from the rest.
-Humans can update the action-value function only with the verbal description as if they experience states, actions, and corresponding rewards sequences first hand.
-In this paper, we present our ongoing effort to build an environment to facilitate the research for models of this capability.
-In this environment, there are no explicit definitions of tasks or rewards given when accomplishing those tasks.
-Rather the models experience the experience of the human infants from fetus to 12 months.
-The agent should learn to speak the first words as a human child does.
-We expect the environment will contribute to the research for HLAI.
+Despite recent advances of AI research in many application-specific domains, we do not know how to build a human-level artificial intelligence (HLAI).
+We conjecture that learning from others' experience with the language is the essential characteristic that distinguishes human intelligence from the rest.
+Humans can update the action-value function with the verbal description as if they experience states, actions, and corresponding rewards sequences firsthand.
+In this paper, we present a classification of intelligence according to how individual agents learn and propose a definition and a test for HLAI.
+The main idea is that language acquisition without explicit rewards can be a sufficient test for HLAI.